fangdreth/MBAACC-Extended-Training-Mode/README.md

 ### Is it compatible with Concerto?
 Yes.
 Concerto is just an external program for CCCaster, so it will work just fine.

+### I found a bug, how do I report it?
+You can join our Discord linked above, or send a message to Fang___

 ### "Looking for MBAA.exe..." when MBAA.exe is already open
 Check Task Manager too see if you have a zombie MBAA.exe process running.
 You may have to restart your computer to kill this program.